veereshbv04/veereshbv04/README.md

 </hr>

-I am third year student pursuing my Bachelors in Computer Science from CMRIT,Bangaluru .
+I am third year engineering student pursuing my Bachelors in Computer Science from CMRIT, Banglore.

 - I am Currently working on web and flutter technologies,by building projects .You can check them all in my repository.
 <!--